 Annual Bonus = Base Annual Bonus by Job Position × Payment Rate Based on Performance Evaluation*

-*"Payment Rate Based on Performance Evaluation" shall range from 0% to 200% based on a performance.
+*"Payment Rate Based on Performance Evaluation" shall range from 0% to approx. 200% based on a performance.

 «Evaluation Weight»

-The annual bonus shall be determined based on the evaluations of each portion of 60%*, 20% and 20% of the base amount, which depends on one's job position, in terms of consolidated operating profit (or, in the case of an Executive Officer in charge of business activities, operating profit from the relevant business sector), relative TSR comparison and non-financial factors, respectively.
+The annual bonus shall be determined based on the evaluations of each portion of 60%*, 20% and 20% of the base annual bonus amount, which depends on one's job position, in terms of consolidated operating profit evaluation (or, in the case of an Executive Officer in charge of business activities, operating earnings evaluation from the relevant business sector), relative TSR comparison and non-financial factors, respectively.

 * To be adjusted using consolidated operating profit growth rate compared with other companies.

-«Target of performance evaluation indicator for annual bonus»
+«Target of consolidated operating profit for annual bonus»

-With regard to the target of performance evaluation indicators for annual bonuses, in principle, consolidated operating profit for the current period planned in the Medium-Term Management Strategy shall be applied (For operating earnings of the business for which the Officer is responsible, planned consolidated operating earnings from the relevant business sector shall be used.).
+With regard to the target of consolidated operating profit for annual bonuses, in principle, consolidated operating profit for the current period planned in the Medium-Term Management Strategy shall be applied (For operating earnings of the business for which the Executive Officer is responsible, planned consolidated operating earnings from the relevant business sector shall be used.).

 «Stock-based compensation (Medium- to Long-term Incentive Remuneration)*»